Om-Kute/100-days-devops/day68.md

 However, Pod IPs are ephemeral and should generally not be used directly by clients.

 For stable access, Kubernetes Services are used.
+🏗️ Kubernetes Networking Overview
+                    Internet
+                       │
+                       ▼
+                    Ingress
+                       │
+                       ▼
+                    Service
+                       │
+             ┌─────────┼─────────┐
+             ▼         ▼         ▼
+           Pod 1     Pod 2     Pod 3

+For HTTP/HTTPS applications, a common architecture is:

+Client
+  │
+  ▼
+Ingress
+  │
+  ▼
+Service
+  │
+  ▼
+Pods
+📦 Kubernetes Service

+A Service provides a stable network endpoint for a set of Pods.

+             Service
+                │
+        ┌───────┼───────┐
+        ▼       ▼       ▼
+      Pod 1   Pod 2   Pod 3

+If a Pod is replaced and its IP changes, the Service continues providing a stable endpoint.